taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-advanced/01-redux-patterns.md

 But that would miss the point in Redux.
 You would want to come up with these commonalities to make your actions more abstract and be used by multiple reducers.
 My rule of thumb for this topic: Approach your actions as concrete actions with a 1:1 relationship to their reducers, but keep yourself always open to reuse them as more abstract actions in other reducers.

-## State Keys

-- makes more sense when command pattern

 ## Folder Organization

 - technical, feature